 - A minimum of one of the firm’s board* members must hold the individual Chartered Financial Planner title.

 - One of the firm’s board* members, who satisfies the criteria above must take on the role of Responsible Member.
 The Responsible Member is the firm’s principal point of contact regarding their Chartered status, and is responsible for the application and renewal stages, along with any related issues.
-As of July 2019, the CII may, at its sole discretion, allow a Responsible Member of a larger firm** to hold a comparable Chartered title.
+The CII may, at its sole discretion, allow a Responsible Member of a larger firm** to hold a comparable Chartered title.
 In all cases, the Responsible Member must be a CII member.

 - The entirety of the firm’s board*, together with 90% of customer-facing staff, must be members of the CII.

 - A minimum of 25% of the firm’s advisers must hold the Chartered Financial Planner title.
-As of January 2020, this will increase to 50% for new applications and renewals.
+This will increase to 50% for new applications and renewals.